I am working on an M.A. in biblical studies at Multnomah Seminary. Travel is part of my personality!

 Ibid. p.
 210.

-Egypt and Mesopotamia, though finding points of agreement, had some differing concepts on the nature of wisdom.
-Judging from the biblical account, the men of wisdom within the Near East were usually sorcerers, diviners, priests or advisers who held audience with the king or pharaoh, or who resided within the royal court.
-As relating to Egypt and Babylon, Roy Zuck writes: “These men in the king’s court were associated with sorcerers and diviners, men who had learned the skills of interpreting dreams and using occultic powers.”
+Though finding points of agreement, Egypt and Mesopotamia had differing concepts on the nature of wisdom.
+Judging from the biblical account, the men of wisdom within the Near East were usually sorcerers, diviners, priests or advisers who held audience with the king or pharaoh, or resided within the royal court.
+In relating to Egypt and Babylon, Roy Zuck writes: “These men in the king’s court were associated with sorcerers and diviners, men who had learned the skills of interpreting dreams and using occultic powers.”
 There also existed within Egypt and Mesopotamia so-called “schools of wisdom” in which young male pupils were trained in administrative and scribal areas (It remains unknown if similar schools existed within Israel around the same time).